openstack/cinder-specs/specs/queens/provisioning-improvements.rst

 `reserved_percentage` and `max_over_subscription_ratio` in our cloud to the right values, since we may have been using incorrect ones.

+A configuration option will be modified:

+* `max_over_subscription_ratio`: Changes its type from Float to String and adds a new possible value, `auto`, that will enable this new feature.

-Two new configuration options will be added:
+A new configuration options will be added:

-* `auto_max_over_subscription_ratio`: Boolean value that will instruct Cinder to automatically calculate the over subscription ratio based on current usage instead of using a fixed value.

 * `over_provisioning_calculation`: Will allow to select what kind of calculations the `CapacityFilter` does to determine if there is space for a volume in a backend.
 Acceptable values are `standard` and `cinder`.
 Default values will be `cinder`.

 Developer impact
 ----------------

-Driver maintainer will need to verify, and fix if necessary, their stat reports for `allocated_capacity_gb` and `provisioned_capacity_gb` unless they start using the new `auto_max_over_subscription_ratio` configuration option.
+Driver maintainer will need to verify, and fix if necessary, their stat reports for `allocated_capacity_gb` and `provisioned_capacity_gb` and if they are using `max_over_subscription_ratio` in a non compatible way they should fix their driver so that it supports the feature.

 Implementation
 ==============